Here’s an interesting thought exercise. Of the following list, consider if you identify with the left side or the right side:

 Male Female; Intersex Cisgender Transgender; Other non-cis genders Heterosexual LGBTQ+ Middle or Upper class Working class; Poverty White Person of color; Multi-racial Age 30–50 Younger; Older Attended college High school only Protestant; Catholic Other religion; Atheist US Citizen Non-US Citizen; Immigrant; Undocumented Able-bodied Living with a disability; AIDS/HIV Accepted body weight Thinner; Fatter

 This is a list of dominant (left) and non-dominant identities (right).
+It’s inspired by one that The Nova Collective provided in a work training I attended.
 People with these characteristics are portrayed the most in movies, celebrated in culture, serving in politics, and running businesses.
 Identifying with something on the left is a piece of privilege that you have.
 Identifying with something on the right is a piece of adversity you face.

 I personally identify with almost every category on the left.
 The exception being that I grew up Unitarian Universalist, but even that is descendant from Christianity so I’m on the fence there at best.

 Now, this is a very US-centric list.
 In other parts of the world you’d be an outlier for being White, or Catholic, or a US citizen.
 My audience here is largely from the US and similar countries however, so this list is most likely relevant to you.
 These are also many other ways a person can identify.
 Some omissions: being housed or not; having a history of imprisonment; recovering/suffering from a disease or addiction.
 I’m sticking with this list for this post because it covers a lot of cultural ground, and I think it illustrates the points well.
 Please feel free to modify it for your surroundings.

 There’s a good chance that some of you reading this identify with something on the right side, too.
 Maybe you were fat in high school, or you’re Jewish, or you never went to college.